quantifica/fuzzy-regex/README.md

 For both methods, the default number of errors defaults to 1 per 5 characters (rounded) of the smaller of the pattern and test string.

 Example: `fuzzyRegex("lorem ipsem").test("Lo4em 1psum dolor sit amet"); // true, defaults to 2 allowed errors`

+## Options

+- `caseInsensitive`: Whether to do case insensitive matching.
+Default: `true`
+- `costIns`: The cost to insert one character where the regex was not expecting.
+Default: `1`
+- `costDel`: The cost to delete a character the regex was expecting.
+Default: `1`
+- `costSubst`: The cost the substitute an expected character for an unexpected character.
+Default: `1`
+- `maxCost`: The max cost allowed.
+Default: Based on string and regex length
+- `maxIns`: The maximum insertions allowed.
+Default: Based on string and regex length
+- `maxDel`: The maximum deletions allowed.
+Default: Based on string and regex length
+- `maxSubst`: The maximum substitutions allowed.
+Default: Based on string and regex length
+- `maxErr`: The maximum errors allowed.
+Same as max cost if costs are 1.
+Default: Based on string and regex length

 ## Contributing